prajwalita17/msvsd8tsram/README.md

 |Cell Fall Delay|4.3 ps|4.4 ps|

 # Simulation of a function using Magic and Ngspice
+Euler path and stick diagrams are helpful for getting better layouts for circuits with many MOSFETs.
+One such funtion is implemented here using CMOS.
+Fn = Fn= [(B+D).(A+C)+E.F]'
+![image](https://user-images.githubusercontent.com/104830557/218004046-205b15ce-bafd-4023-b527-9591cad9ea42.png)

 ## 4.a Pre-layout Simulation of function Fn using Ngspice
-![image](https://user-images.githubusercontent.com/104830557/218004046-205b15ce-bafd-4023-b527-9591cad9ea42.png)

-The model file used is [130nm BSIM4 model card for bulk CMOS](http://ptm.asu.edu/modelcard/2006/130nm_bulk.pm) .

 The netlist `fn_prelayout.spice` for the function **Fn** given can be written as
 ```